CohenBerkeleyLab/BEHRWebTools/README.md

 Tools included:
   get_BEHR.sh - a Bash script that can be run on a user's computer to download BEHR files in batches or update their local copy of BEHR files.

+  splitBEHR.py - a Python program that can split a day's BEHR file into separate files for each swath.
+  This should address some problems users have had with tools such as Panoply and possible NCL, which seem to use the latitude and longitude arrays from the first swath for all swaths.